bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

 To reproduce the results, first need to generate the predicate txts, run `./generate_data.sh {school name}`.
 It will automatically generate the files required to run the PSL models as well as the files to run the baseline model.

+For example, to generate data using Amherst college as dataset, simply run `./generate_data.sh Amherst41`.

 **Step 2: Run PSL models**

 To reproduce the results of a specific PSL model, run  `./run_all.sh {data} {method dir}`.
 This will run a selected method for all random seeds at all percentages.
-It takes the following positional parameters:
-* data: what datafile you would like to use
-* method dir: this is the path to the directory you'd like the run

 For example, to reproduce the result for method `one hop` using the Amherst college as dataset, simply run `./run_all.sh Amherst41 cli_one_hop`.